ritiek/ritiek.github.io/_posts/2023-12-26-homelabbing-on-a-raspberry-pi-4.md

 learning to manage volumes in docker to get an idea about how persistent storage works.
 Losing important data when a running container goes down is no good.

-I also like having this section for my docker compose configurations:
+I also like having this section for my docker compose configurations whenever necessary:
 ```conf
     extra_hosts:
     - "host.docker.internal:host-gateway"
 ```
-It lets a service to interact with other services on my private tailscale network through MagicDNS domain names.
+It lets this docker compose service access services bound on my host OS's network interfaces, from within the container.

 ### WiFi Issues